-- The information in your answers will help ensure that the sale of your house goes smoothly.
+- Please complete this form carefully.
+It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
 Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.

-Q1.
-Length of Ownership
+Information to be given to prospective buyer(s)

+1. Lengt th of ow nersh ip

-How long have you owned the property?
+How long ha ve you owne ed the p rope rty?
+1989 5

-Q2: Council Tax
+2. Coun cil tax

-Which council tax band is your property in?(Please Select) Α
+Which h Coun cil Tax band is your prop erty in ?
+(Ple ase circ ele)

-Q3: Parking

-Garage × Allocated Parking Space

-Driveway × Shared Parking

-On Street ✓ Resident Permit

-Metered Parking ×

-Other (Please Specify)

-Q4: Conservation Area
+A В С D E F G н

+3. Parki ng

+What are the arran geme nts for parki ng at y our p roperty ?

+(Plea se tick all that apply y)

+• Garag je V

+Alloca ated pa arking space

+• Drive way

+Share d park king

+On st reet V

+Resid ent pe rmit

+• Meter red pa rking

+• Other (pleas se spe ecify):

+4. Cons ervatio n area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+spec your property in a designated Conservation Area (that is an area of secial architectural or historical interest, the character or appearance which it is desirable to preserve or enhance)?
+Yes/No/ Don't know

-Q5: Listed Building

-Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest)

-Q6: Alterations/Additions/Extensions

-a(i)

-During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?

-Please describe the changes you made boundary wall a(ii)

-Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

-Yes

-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.

-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:

-b(i)

-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No b(ii)

-Were the replacements the same shape and type as the ones your replaced?

-b(iii)

-Did the work involve any changes to the window or door openings?

-b(iiii)

-Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed)

-Please give any guarantees which you received for this work to you solicitor or estate agent.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes/No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes/No 1985 If you have answered yes, please describe below the changes which you have made: 2 windows broken out in - I in each gable.
+Locations - Kitchen and dining room (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes/No builing If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking. warant If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? double glazing windows throughout Everest- and back door new Everest If you have answered yes, please answer the three questions below: Yes/No all windows (i) Were the replacements the same shape and type as the ones you replaced?
+Wooden windows removed (original).
+House built in 1880, seconding to exchise information.
+See 6 a above generally.
+Yes/No (ii) Did this work involve any changes to the window or door openings?
+Yes/No (iii) Please describe the changes made to the windows doors, or patio doc approximate dates when the work was completed): ors (with Please give any guarantees which you received for this work to your solic agent.
+All guarantees have expired - Everest itor or estate